bjornharrtell/jsts/foss4g/2016/jsts.md

 ## Working implementation

 * August 2011 <!-- .element: class="fragment" -->
-* 158 files, ~30000 lines of code <!-- .element: class="fragment" -->
+* 158 files, ~ 30 000 lines of code <!-- .element: class="fragment" -->
 * Test cases from JTS was critical <!-- .element: class="fragment" -->
 * Selective port of Java collection classes <!-- .element: class="fragment" -->

 Note:
-The initial working version of JSTS, 0.9.0, required porting almost 200 files.
+The initial working version required porting 158 files.
 Had I known this was required for basic functionality at the start I probably would have given up.

 I was able to port test cases from JTS quite easily because they where specified as XML.
 This turned out to be absolutely critical to be able to progress on the actual port.

 Halfway into the working implementation I realized alot of work was spent rewriting code using Java collection classes like ArrayList to code using JavaScript arrays.
 I ported the parts of Java collection classes needed which made porting the remaining JTS code much faster and easier.
-But I didn't want to redo what I had already ported and that turned out to cause alot of problems later on and is the reason CascadedPolygonUnion was never completed in the old JSTS.
+But I didn't want to redo what I had already ported and that turned out to cause alot of problems later on and is the reason CascadedPolygonUnion was never completed in the old version of JSTS.